career-tokens/PdfGenerator/README.md

 Here're some of the project's best features:

-*   Built with latest technologies like NextJS TailwindCSS.
+*   Built with latest technologies like NextJS , TailwindCSS , Typescript.
 *   Cool Landing Page made using Aceternity UI.
-*   Currently features three awesome PDF templates:Detailed CV Airbnb Receipt and Invoice
+*   Currently features three awesome PDF templates:Detailed CV, Airbnb, Receipt and Invoice
 *   Make as many changes as you want !
 *   Responsive app view the proper PDF layout even on mobile
 *   Finally generate the PDF and download it!